 Originally from South-East London, Kira grew up in the Lake District studying the recorder, oboe and singing before undertaking her undergraduate degree in Music and Psychology at Bath Spa University.
 Whilst studying, she achieved a DipABRSM in recorder performance and later graduated with the university solo performance award.

-During her degree, Kira found a love for early music and took up the shawm, as well as experimenting with other early instruments.
-She regularly performs with Sirinu, and is a member of SWEMF and the SRP.
-She is currently studying for an MA in music performance with a focus on the recorder and early music.
+During her Masters degree, Kira found a love for early music and took up the shawm and tenor dulcian, as well as experimenting with other early instruments.
+Since graduating, she regularly performs as a freelance musician and with groups such as Sirinu, Weston Wyndes, Crescent Chamber Orchestra and the Favonius Collective.